pauljickling/notes/rust/05_structs.md

 };
 ```

+The mutability of a struct's fields is dependent on the instance of the struct.

 Dot notation is used to access a field value, for example `user1.email` would return `someone@example.com`.

 ### Tuple Structs